pascallaliberte/sharpen.page/_i18n/en/_posts/2019-04-26-writing-outreach-cold-emails-the-basic-lessons-to-get-started.md

 ## Problem 1: Aren't Outreach Emails Like Spam?

-In this popular post, Justin McGill over on LeadFuze writes that [good outreach emails differs from spam][not-spam] because of a few reasons.
+In this popular post, Justin McGill over on LeadFuze writes that [good outreach emails differ from spam][not-spam] in a few key ways.

 In short, outreach emails are **personal, helpful, don't misrepresent who you are and show that you're honourable to your word**.